Automating from zero to something

 As you can see, not only is my test machine already patched from these vulnerabilities, but Bolt does all the work of transferring the script to the host nodes and running it for you.
 All you need to do is ensure that the host machines have an interpreter capable of running the script.
 Pro-tip; if you set the shebang line properly, you can use any scripting language you'd like.
 If you're targeting Windows hosts, you can run PowerShell scripts by using a

 .ps1 file extension.

 Now you know just enough to be dangerous, and it only took 5-10 minutes of reading and experimenting.
 You've now got the ability to easily run commands and scripts across your entire infrastructure.
 We know that you're hard pressed for time now, so start with this.
 Write shell scripts to configure as needed and then let Bolt automate that across your whole fleet.
 You'll get a report back of successes and failures so you'll know exactly which machines need more attention.
-And then when you've got more time and are ready to learn more, come back and try the hands-on lab to learn some of the more advanced features!
+And then when you've got more time and are ready to learn more, come back and check out the more advanced features.